Trickster Online

-As of January 28, 2014, all Official Trickster Online servers have shut down.
+As of January 28, 2014, all official Trickster Online servers have shut down.

 On July 1, 2020, a trailer was released for Trickster:M, a new mobile MMORPG.
-After being delayed several times, Trickster:M was released on May 20th in Korea.
+After being delayed several times, Trickster:M was released in Korea on May 20, 2021 and shut down on February 15, 2024, after 2 years and 9 months.

 Story

 The characters compete in a "contest" to win treasure on an island organized by the late Don Cavalier.
 The story as a whole is heavily influenced by Greek mythology.
 Each section of the plot is split up into 6 episodes each unraveling a portion of the final story, which ends up being more than just a "treasure hunt".

 Gameplay

 Trickster Online is graphically an anime-inspired MMORPG.
 Gameplay in Trickster is mostly click-and-fire based; movement, combat, and many other commands are all controlled by mouse.
 Gameplay also includes a few non-combat "systems".
 First, there is the Drill System, in which a player drills in certain types of terrain for items and EXP.
 Second, there is the Card Battling System, which sets two characters against each other in a game of cards, played with card items found by various means during normal gameplay.
 The game is currently released under all its versions as a free-to-play MMORPG but with a Cash Shop feature, also known in game as MyShop, that allows purchase of in-game items through real cash/credit charging.